Former McDonald's employee arrested for spitting in customer's coffee

 "This actually happens to people.
 It happened to me!" customer Cynthia Baer told 13 Investigates in an exclusive interview last year.

-Baer had visited the drive-thru of her local McDonald's, an independently owned franchise on Tropicana Ave. and Jones Blvd., in December 2020 to treat her kids to some fries and a strawberry shake.
+Baer had visited the drive-thru of her local McDonald's, an independently owned franchise on Tropicana Avenue and Jones Boulevard, in December of 2020.
+She said she was there to treat her kids to some fries and a strawberry shake.

 "And I like to get a coffee," she added.